Hirvensaloa/rehti-mmorpg/README.md

     - **id**: action id (For example, move or attack). -1 means no action
     - **durationMs**: duration for one action iteration
     - **looping**: boolean indicating if the action should loop or not
     - **targetId**: action target id.
-Intepretation depends on the action id.
+Interpretation depends on the action id.
 For example, if attack -> targetId is entityId.
 If move -> targetId is not defined
     - **targetCoordinate**: target coordinates.
 Defined if action id is move.
       - **x**: x-coordinate
       - **y**: y-coordinate